ysntrkc/supplier-dashboard/README.md

-# Supplier Dashboard
+# Lonca Supplier Dashboard

-A full-stack web application for managing supplier sales data with interactive charts and tables.
+A full-stack web application for suppliers to monitor their sales data and analyze product-wise sales trends.

 ## Project Structure